leikanger/respiratox/README.md

 # respiratox
-Desktop client for plotting data from respiratox measurements.
+Desktop client for receiving data from RespirationRate measurements.